AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ---
 title: Local Development Access Token
-description: AEM Local Development Access Tokens are used to accelerate the development of integrations with AEM as a Cloud Service that programmatically interact with AEM Author or Publish services over HTTP.
+description: AEM Local Development Access Tokens are used to accelerate the development of integrations with AEM as a Cloud Service that programmatically interacts with AEM Author or Publish services over HTTP.
 version: Cloud Service
 doc-type: tutorial
 topics: Development, Security